 5. Magical dragon theme!

-Create a magical dragon world in a suitcase.
+Create a magical dragon world in a suitcase like the one above by Lottie Makes.
 Make dragon eggs like the ones below – instructions on how to make them in the blog post here.
 Collect a variety of dragons, dragons teeth, pebbles and small world items to suit this theme.

 6. Potions and concoctions